Falling in Love Like in Movies

 Falling In Love Like In Movies (Jatuh Cinta Seperti Di Film-Film) is a 2023 Indonesian romantic comedy film directed and written by Yandy Laurens.
-It stars Ringgo Agus Rahman, Nirina Zubir, Alex Abbad, Sheila Dara Aisha, Dion Wiyoko, and Julie Estelle.
+Presented by Imajinari and produced by Cerita Films, it stars Ringgo Agus Rahman, Nirina Zubir, Alex Abbad, Sheila Dara Aisha, Dion Wiyoko, and Julie Estelle.

 The film premiered at the 18th Jogja-NETPAC Asian Film Festival on 26 November 2023, competing for Indonesian Screen Awards.
 It received eleven nominations at the 2024 Indonesian Film Festival, winning seven including Best Picture and all four acting categories.

 Synopsis

 A film writer works on his first original screenplay about his true story of falling in love with his high school best friend who has recently lost her spouse.